Trying to figure out how to brighten a dark room (or rooms) in your house? With over 17 ideas, you are sure to find a trick that fits your budget.

 - Is it large enough for the size of the room?

-In our last home’s dining room we swapped a 3 bulb fixture for an 18 bulb fixture.
+For our living room lighting we swapped a single bulb fixture for an 8 bulb fixture.
 Guess what?
 It got a lot brighter.
 Installing a fixture with a higher bulb count is a great way to lighten a room.

 TIP: If you install a multi-bulb light that is too bright, use lower wattage bulbs.